 Students must request a refund.
 The refund request form can be found here.

 WPI makes a substantial financial commitment at the time a course is scheduled for instruction.
-However, students who officially withdraw from a course before the first 10 days of the semester have passed (not including weekends) will receive a refund of 100% of the tuition and fees paid, minus a $100 penalty.
+However, students who officially withdraw from a course before the first 10 days of the semester have passed (not including weekends) will receive a refund of 100% of the tuition and fees paid.
 No tuition and fees paid by the student will be refunded after day 10 of the semester.

 |Tuition Charges Upon Withdrawal or Suspension|